hyphacoop/one.compost.digital/content/pieces/stickers/index.md

 author: Angelica Blevins
 description: Inspired by Kaoni, these stickers are cute pixelated blob emojis from the myspace era of the internet.
 Download and use them as you like!
 tableOfContentsImageUrl: ./images/angelica-gifs/mantis_computer.gif
+tableOfContentsImageAlt: A praying mantis dances in front of a laptop.
 titleImageUrl: ./images/angelica-gifs/mantis_computer.gif
+titleImageAlt: A praying mantis dances in front of a laptop.
 endingImageUrl: ./images/angelica-gifs/mantis_computer.gif
+endingImageAlt: A praying mantis dances in front of a laptop.

 ---